-Results for the multiple-choice reading tests include proficiency level ratings, the number of items answered correctly (raw scores), and scale scores.
-For the holistically rated domains of TELPAS, language domain scores consist of the proficiency level ratings of beginning, intermediate, advanced, and advanced high.
+Results for the online assessments include proficiency level ratings, the number of items answered correctly (raw scores), and scale scores.
+For the holistically-rated writing domain, the domain score consists of the proficiency level rating of beginning, intermediate, advanced, and advanced high.
 The scores are recorded on student rating rosters, the rosters are filed at the local level, and the scores are submitted to Pearson through a secure website.